raven1zed/SeagrEnv/README.md

 SeaDrop is a cross-platform peer-to-peer file sharing application that brings AirDrop-like simplicity to Linux and Android.
 It uses **WiFi Direct** for high-speed transfers and **BLE** for discovery, with a unique **distance-based trust system** for security.

+SeaDrop, with an UI/UX like Apple's AirDrop.
+Open-source.
+Completely offline.
+Developed by me and claude.

+Did i wrote all of this?
+no, i can't even code either.

+and it should've been an answer to all of your questions.

+To, Anthropic
+I'm grateful for and using your AI Models,
+Claude Sonnet and Opus.

 ## ✨ Key Features

 ### 🤝 Trust-Based Auto-Accept